Elisha Scott: Life and playing career

 Numerous stories about Scott exist in Liverpool folklore.
 One such story relates to a 1924 game, after Scott had just made a phenomenal save at Ewood Park against Blackburn.
 A man appeared from the crowd went over to Scott and kissed him.
 Scott was part of one of the legendary rivalries of the day along with Everton's Dixie Dean.
 The two of them were the main topic of discussion when derby day was approaching – Everton declared that Dean would score whilst Liverpool disagreed, saying Scott wouldn't let a single shot past.
 A famous story, possibly apocryphal, associated with the two men was that of how they once encountered each other in Belfast city centre the day before an Ireland versus England game.
-Dean, famed for his remarkable heading ability touched his hat and nodded to Scott as they were about to pass only for Scott to respond by diving as if to try to save an imaginary header, much to the initial shock and then delight of the locals who witnessed it while a mildly shocked Dean smiled and quietly continued on his walk.
+Dean, famed for his remarkable heading ability, touched his hat and nodded to Scott as they were about to pass only for Scott to respond by diving as if to try to save an imaginary header, much to the initial shock and then delight of the locals who witnessed it while a mildly shocked Dean smiled and quietly continued on his walk.

-Towards the end of the decade, Scott lost his starting position to another Liverpool goalkeeper, Arthur Riley, but he never gave up the battle for the position of goalkeeper.
-However, at the beginning of the 1930s it was becoming more and more difficult for Scott to get into the line-up; eventually Scott asked if he could return to his homeland when his old team Belfast Celtic offered him a player-manager role in 1934.
-Liverpool consented.
-Scott played the last of his 467 appearances at Chelsea on 21 February 1934.
+Towards the end of the decade, Scott lost his starting position to another Liverpool goalkeeper, Arthur Riley, but he never gave up the battle for the starting berth.
+However, at the beginning of the 1930s it was becoming more and more difficult for Scott to get into the line-up.
+Eventually Scott asked if he could return to his homeland when his old team Belfast Celtic offered him a player-manager role in 1934.
+Liverpool consented to the request and Scott played the last of his 467 appearances at Chelsea on 21 February 1934 which ended in a 2–0 win for Chelsea.
+Upon Liverpool's final home match of the season, Scott headed to the director's box to give his adoring fans a farewell speech.

-Chelsea defeated Liverpool 2–0 in Scott's final appearance at Chelsea.
-Upon Liverpool's final home match of the season Scott headed to the director's box to give his adoring fans a farewell speech.
-Scott played his final game for the Belfast club in 1936 at the age of 42.
-In his time as manager of the Celtics Scott won 10 Irish League titles, 6 Irish Cups, 3 City Cups, 8 Gold Cups and 5 County Antrim Shields.
+Scott played his final game for Belfast Celtic in 1936 at the age of 42.
+In his time as manager of Belfast Celtic, Scott won 10 Irish League titles, 6 Irish Cups, 3 City Cups, 8 Gold Cups and 5 County Antrim Shields.
 He died in 1959 and is buried in Belfast City Cemetery.